bishopmatthew/EncryptifyAndroid/README.md

+# Overview

+This repository contains an Android library project that simplifies the process making your app require encrypted storage.
+There are also some ideas about how to extend the project to provide additional security features.

 # Protect sensitive data using EncryptifyAndroid

 Applications that deal with sensitive data (e.g. data covered by HIPAA, corporate secrets, etc) can increase the level of protection they provide by using the capabilities of the Android  Device Administration API.
 Once the user has given your application Admin status, you have significant control over the devices various security features, including: